No Blind Spots: Full-Surround Multi-Object Tracking for Autonomous Vehicles using Cameras & LiDARs: Fusion of Object Proposals

 \paragraph{Sensor Measurements \& Object Proposals} As we adopt a tracking-by-detection approach, each sensor is used to produce object proposals to track and associate.
 In case of vision sensors, a vehicle detector is run on each individual camera's image to obtain multiple detections $d$, each of which is defined by a bounding box in the corresponding image.
 Let $(u, v)$ denote the top left corner and $(w, h)$ denote the width and height of a detection $d$ respectively.

 In case of a vision-only system, the corresponding location of $d$ in the global coordinate system is obtained using the mapping $P_{cam_k \rightarrow G}((u+\frac{w}{2}, v+h)^T)$, where $k$ denotes the camera from which the proposal was generated.
 This procedure is illustrated in Figure~\ref{fig:ipm_projection}.
+Alternatively, this could be replaced by a purely vision based 3D detector like the one proposed in~\cite{rangesh2018ground}, where both the global pose and 2D bounding box of an object are obtained from the same algorithm.

 In cases where LiDAR sensors are available, an alternative is considered (shown in Figure~\ref{fig:lidar_projection}).
 First, the back-projected LiDAR points that fall within a detection box $d$ are identified using a look-up table with pixel coordinates as the key, and the corresponding global coordinates as the value.
 These points are then flattened by ignoring the altitude component of their global coordinates.
 Next, a line $\mathbf{l}_1$ is fitted to these points using RANSAC with a small inlier ratio (0.3).
 This line aligns with the dominant side of the detected vehicle.
 The other side of the vehicle corresponding to line $\mathbf{l}_2$ is then identified by removing all inliers from the previous step and repeating a RANSAC line fit with a slightly higher inlier ratio (0.4).
 Finally, the intersection of lines $\mathbf{l}_1$ and $\mathbf{l}_2$ along with the vehicle dimensions yield the global coordinates of the vehicle center.
 The vehicle dimensions are calculated based on the extent of the LiDAR points along a given side of the vehicle, and stored for each track separately for later use.